KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 ## Prerequisite Knowledge

-Tutorial readers should have the following prerequisite experience:
+Tutorial readers should have the following prerequisite experience.
+We provide links to relevant resources where available.

 - Confident programming skills with the C/C++ languages
 - Familiarity with the Komodo platform